-1) Mina Foundation shall not knowingly seek to direct, influence, interfere, undermine or otherwise control the decentralized governance of the Mina Protocol in any way.
+- Mina Foundation shall not knowingly seek to direct, influence, interfere, undermine or otherwise control the decentralized governance of the Mina Protocol in any way.
 This includes not reversing any decisions made by the decentralized community of token holders, unilaterally imposing any changes without support from the community, or coordinating or colluding with other members of the community to materially affect governance.

-2) Mina Foundation shall, until the occurrence of the Termination Event (defined below), relinquish its ability to participate in the on-chain governance mechanism of the Mina Protocol by delegating its voting power of Foundation Voting Amount to members of the community, as follows:
+- Mina Foundation shall, until the occurrence of the Termination Event (defined below), relinquish its ability to participate in the on-chain governance mechanism of the Mina Protocol by delegating its voting power of Foundation Voting Amount to members of the community, as follows:

-c) Once every quarter, or more frequently as determined by Mina Foundation, Mina Foundation will review the list of validators to determine whether un-/re-delegation is appropriate with respect to any particular validator, taking into account the following exclusive factors:
+- Once every quarter, or more frequently as determined by Mina Foundation, Mina Foundation will review the list of validators to determine whether un-/re-delegation is appropriate with respect to any particular validator, taking into account the following exclusive factors:

 - updated Performance Scores, provided that any un-/re-delegation determination shall not include the number of blocks produced;

-- whether a particular validator exercises more than 8% of voting power;
+- whether a particular validator exercises more than 5% of voting power;

 - whether a particular validator resides in the “old” chain (i.e., chain with less blocks produced) in the event a hard fork has happened;

-3) If there should be any change to the list of selected delegators, Mina Foundation will publish the new list within one week after the review process.
+- If there should be any change to the list of selected delegators, Mina Foundation will publish the new list within one week after the review process.

-5) Each participating validator is limited to one wallet address per participant.
+- Each participating validator is limited to one wallet address per participant.
 If multiple participants are working together as a team, that team will be limited to one wallet address.

-6) This Policy shall automatically terminate to the extent that Mina Foundation determines that it and its affiliates control less than 10% of the total vote outstanding (“Termination Event”).
+- This Policy shall automatically terminate to the extent that Mina Foundation determines that it and its affiliates control less than 10% of the total vote outstanding (“Termination Event”).
 Nothing in this Policy shall prohibit Mina Foundation from transferring, selling or otherwise disposing its unlocked tokens to a third party.

-7) Mina Foundation shall also create a system through which employees, advisors and consultants of Mina Foundation are penalized for any violation of this Policy with respect to Mina Foundation.
+- Mina Foundation shall also create a system through which employees, advisors and consultants of Mina Foundation are penalized for any violation of this Policy with respect to Mina Foundation.

 About Mina Protocol

 Mina is the world’s lightest blockchain, powered by participants.
-Rather than apply brute computing force, Mina uses advanced cryptography and recursive zk-SNARKs to design an entire blockchain that is and always will be about 22kb, the size of a couple tweets, ushering in a new era of blockchain accessibility.
+Rather than apply brute computing force, Mina uses advanced cryptography and recursive zk-SNARKs to design an entire blockchain that is about 22kb, the size of a couple of tweets.
+It is the first layer-1 to enable efficient implementation and easy programmability of zero knowledge smart contracts (zkApps).
 With its unique privacy features and ability to connect to any website, Mina is building a private gateway between the real world and crypto—and the secure, democratic future we all deserve.
-Mina is a project of O(1) Labs, a leader in verifiable computation.